node-machine/rttc/README.md

 `example: '*'`

-This works pretty much like the generic array or generic dictionary type, with one major difference: the top-level value can be a string, boolean, number, dictionary, array, or null value.
+This works pretty much like the generic dictionary type, with one major difference: the top-level value can be a string, boolean, number, dictionary, array, or `null` value.

-Other than the aforementioned exception for `null`, the generic JSON type follows the JSON-serializability rules from generic arrays and generic dictionaries.
+Other than the aforementioned exception for `null`, the generic JSON type follows the JSON-serializability rules from generic dictionaries.